wujinfen/prometheus-qa/README.md

 -Finally, I made sure that these tests also ran automatically in the .yml workflow in GitHub Actions.

+-I also opened a sample bug report under the GitHub Issues tab.

 ****

 Screenshots of errors during Playwright testing: